Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (3) Failure to meet one or more of the standards of performance in § 245.132 (relating to standards of performance).

-(4) A violation of The Clean Streams Law, the Air Pollution Control Act or the Solid Waste Management Act or regulations promulgated thereunder by the company or a certified installer or a certified inspector employed by the company which results in the following:
+(4) A violation of The Clean Streams Law, the Air Pollution Control Act or the Solid Waste Management Act or regulations promulgated thereunder by the company or a certified installer or a certified inspector employed by the company which causes pollution, causes a threat of pollution or causes harm to the public health, safety or welfare.

 (5) Withholding from a certified installer or certified inspector, individual correspondence or certification documents issued by the Department.